Home > Blog > 5 Types of Pranayama: The Beginner’s Guide

 Bhramari Pranayama

-Bhramari Pranayama, often called Bee Breath, is one of the amazing types of pranayama that includes a breathing technique that produces a gentle humming sound during exhalation.
+Bhramari Pranayama, often called Bee Breath, is a breathing technique that produces a gentle humming sound during exhalation.
 The word "Bhramari" is derived from the Sanskrit word "Bhramar," which means bee.
 This pranayama is named after the buzzing sound that resembles the humming of a bee when practiced.

 Bhramari Pranayama can be practiced at any time of the day on an empty stomach.
 But if you practice it before bed, it will help improve the sleep quality.
-This pranayama is one of the safest types of pranayama for all ge groups.
+This pranayama is one of the safest practices for all age groups.
 However, this is not a suitable exercise for pregnant women or those who are struggling with mental health problems.
 It is advisable to consult a Yoga instructor before practicing.

 • In this practice, you must gently place your thumb on your ears, close them and allow your other fingers to rest lightly on your face.